 Escorts vary the onset of red light camera alerts based on vehicle speed.
 Radenso models allow the user to choose the distance.

 High-end models also have software that helps to combat nuisance alerts triggered by Blind Spot Monitoring (BSM) radar systems in cars.
 Most also use software to limit false alarms caused by traffic flow-sensing radar.

-High-end models from Escort and BEL also have software that helps to combat nuisance alerts triggered by Blind Spot Warning systems and traffic flow-monitoring radar.
-All of these share the K-band frequency with police radar and their signals look legit to every detector.
+Both technologies share the K-band frequency with police radar and their signals look legit to detectors.
 The problem has become so intense that some drivers are disabling K band to quell the din.